iamjatinchauhan/resources-for-developers/README.md

 ## Great Colors and Tools..
 Particulars|Info
 -|-
+**[Happy Hues](https://www.happyhues.co/)**|Not sure what colors to use in your designs or where to use them?A color palette inspiration site that acts as a real world example as to how the colors could be used in your design projects.
 **[Flat UI Colors](http://flatuicolors.com/)**|A good starting point for choosing a flat design color for your next project.
+**[Adobe Color Wheel](https://color.adobe.com/create/color-wheel/)**|A color wheel to help you generate and save color schemes.
 **[Material Palette](http://www.materialpalette.com/)**|Another great set of colors, inspired in material design.
 Generate and download your palette.
 **[Colorhunt Palettes](http://www.colorhunt.co/)**|Don't know what colors to use for your website?
 Colorhunt helps you with beautiful color palettes.
+**[Picular](https://picular.co/)**|A Pinterest-style website that allows you to search for any color either through text or HEX color value.
+It's like, "Google, but for colors."
 **[LOL Colors Palettes](http://www.lolcolors.com/)**|Curated color palettes inspiration.
 Another source for great color palettes.
 **[UI Gradients](http://uigradients.com/)**|Collection of beautiful color gradients for you to choose from and export to your project.
 **[0to255](http://www.0to255.com/)**|A simple tool that helps you find variations of any color.
 Perfect for hovers, borders and gradients.